JunMa11/TNSCUI2020/README.md

 Zip the folder `UNet_submission` and submit it to the [official portal](https://tn-scui2020.grand-challenge.org/evaluation/submissions/create/).

-The results obtain IoU 0.8093, which is very close to the Top 1 IoU 0.8173.
+The results obtain IoU 0.8093, which is very close to the Top 1 IoU 0.8254 on the [leaderboard](https://tn-scui2020.grand-challenge.org/evaluation/leaderboard/).

+## Two unsuccessful attempts

+### Cascaded pipeline

+Two U-Nets are employed.
+- Step 1.
+Train U-Net to segment thyroid nodules from original ultrasound images.
+- Step 2.
+Crop the nodule region of interest (ROI).
+- Step 3.
+Train the new U-Net based on ROI images.

+This strategy obtains remarkable improvements during five-fold cross validation.
+However, the performance gains **do not** generalize to testing set.

+### Pesudo label learning

+- Step 1.
+Generate pseudo test set labels: using the baseline U-Net to segment the testing set.
+- Step 2.
+Train a new U-Net based on test set images and the pseudo labels.
+- Step 3.
+Finetune the trained U-Net on training set.